 Subject to approval of the above, sampling of the material received at the development site to verify that the imported material is free from contamination shall be undertaken in accordance with a scheme and timescale to be agreed in writing by the Local Planning Authority.

 Reason: To ensure that the safety of future occupiers is not prejudiced in accordance with policy EN13 of the Cardiff Local Development Plan.

 - 10. Any site won material including soils, aggregates, recycled materials shall be assessed for chemical or other potential contaminants in accordance with a sampling scheme which shall be submitted to and approved in writing by the Local Planning Authority in advance of the reuse of site won materials.
 Only material which meets site specific target values approved by the Local Planning Authority shall be reused.
-Reason: To ensure that the safety of future occupiers is not prejudiced in accordance with policy EN13 of the Cardiff Local Development Plan. - 11.
-Prior to the development commencing a Soil Resource Plan, tree pit section and tree and shrub planting scheme shall be submitted to and approved in writing by the Local Planning Authority and then be implemented as approved during the first planting and seeding season following the completion of the development.

-12. Any newly planted trees, plants or hedgerows, which within a period of 5 years from the completion of the development die, are removed, become seriously damaged or diseased, or in the opinion of the Local Planning Authority otherwise defective, shall be replaced in the first available planting season and to the specification shown on approved plans and in supporting documents.
+Reason: To ensure that the safety of future occupiers is not prejudiced in accordance with policy EN13 of the Cardiff Local Development Plan. - All planting, seeding, turf-laying and paving shown on the approved plan 18/640/03D shall be carried out in the first planting and seeding season following the occupation of the building or the completion of the development, whichever is sooner.
+Reason: To maintain and improve the amenity and environmental value of the area. - 12.
+Any newly planted trees, plants or hedgerows, which within a period of 5 years from the completion of the development die, are removed, become seriously damaged or diseased, or in the opinion of the Local Planning Authority otherwise defective, shall be replaced in the first available planting season and to the specification shown on approved plans and in supporting documents.